OmahaCentralAPCSA/ReadingFiles/README.md

 ### Line-Based Examples
-Repl.it Link to Example:  [Line-Based File Processing](https://repl.it/@collinholmquist/Line-Based-Processing#Main.java)
+Repl.it Link to Example:  [Line-Based File Processing-2](https://repl.it/@collinholmquist/Line-Based-Processing-2#Main.java)

 Here is the idea in psuedo-code:

 ```
-while input.hasNextLine()       - while there is still another line in the file
+while(input.hasNextLine())      - while there is still another line in the file
     line = input.nextLine()     - capture line of text
+    Scanner readLine = new Scanner(line)         - create Scanner to read captured line

-    while line.hasNext()        - while the line still has tokens left to process
+    while readLine.hasNext()        - while the line still has tokens left to process
-        value = line.next()     - capture the token(s) and do something with it
+        value = readLine.next()     - capture the token(s) and do something with it
 ```